ZG04/Byte-Pair-Encoding/README.md

 ## Known Gap

 The original project included a corpus of example poems and their corresponding compressed (`.bprl`) and human-readable (`.bprl.sep`) outputs, used to test and demonstrate the compressor.
-Those example/test files aren't included here — they got scrambled badly enough during file transfer (filenames not matching their actual content) that I couldn't reliably reconstruct which encoded output belongs to which poem, and didn't want to risk shipping mismatched pairs.
-The core implementation above is unaffected and was verified file-by-file.
-If you still have the original project folder, re-adding those examples directly (rather than re-uploading them individually) would avoid the same mismatch issue.
+Those example/test files aren't included here.

 ## Author